Research operating normally with restrictions

 For SNSF funded projects ending before 31 December 2020, a cost-neutral extension can be requested.
 If funds are not sufficient to cover the extension period, you can apply for an additional contribution of two months.
 For projects ending after 31 December 2020, an application for a cost-neutral extension can be applied two to four months before the end of the project.

-Further information on SNSF measures can be found on the SNSF website and in the FAQ on COVID-19.
-We also recommend to subscribe for the SNSF newsletter.
+Further information on the SNSF measures can be found on the SNSF website and in the FAQ on COVID-19.
+We also recommend subscribing to the SNSF newsletter.